 - Bringing a lawsuit against the uninsured driver: An uninsured driver is personally responsible for the injuries he or she causes.
 If the uninsured driver can be identified and he or she has assets that are sufficient to cover your expenses and losses, it may be worthwhile to bring a car accident lawsuit against this person.

-Injured drivers should consult with an experienced car accident lawyer as soon as possible following an uninsured/underinsured crash in order to learn their exact legal rights and the options available to them to exercise these rights.
+Injured drivers should consult with an experienced car accident lawyer at Elrod Pope as soon as possible following an uninsured/underinsured crash in order to learn their exact legal rights and the options available to them to exercise these rights.